What is the National High School Rodeo Association?

-Once all completed paperwork & dues are received by the membership secretary, you will receive your membership #, which will be your back tag # & information on how to enter the rodeo online.
+Once all completed paperwork and dues are received by the membership secretary, you will receive your membership #, which will be your back tag # and information on how to enter the rodeo online.
 If the online entry link has already been closed, the entry secretary will manually enter you into that specific rodeo.
 Contact the Entry Secretary for more information & timelines or see the info sheets on the Rodeo Entry page.

 If I am enrolled in home school, am I eligible for membership?

 Students attending a home school, private school, religious school or correspondence school are eligible for membership if the school is recognized and approved by the state/province board of education in the state/province the member is applying for membership.

 Can I join the MNHSRA if I live in a neighboring state?

 Yes, you can still join MNHSRA.
 A contestant attending high school in a state other than his or her home state; he or she shall be eligible to enter in one of the two state rodeos of their choice.
 A contestant living and going to school in a state, which has a High School Rodeo Association, must compete in that State Finals, unless they have transferred to another state.
 A contestant who wishes to rodeo in another state, may rodeo in another state with written approval from the two involved State Associations, both National Directors and NHSRA.
 Please allow additional time for membership to be approved before entering a rodeo if you do not live in the state of MN.
 See the Forms Page for the current year transfer form.

 What are the rules that govern the MNHSRA?

 The MNHSRA follows the NHSRA Rulebook when conducting rodeos.
 Know these rules & have your rulebook accessible.